 In this course we will survey the converging technologies of digital photography, computational imaging, and image-based rendering, and we will explore the new imaging modalities that they enable.

-You register for the exercises by registering in the CIS system and submitting the results for the first exercise sheet.
+You register for the exercises by registering in ILIAS and submitting the results for the first exercise sheet.
 Details about how to submit which information are on the first exercise sheet.